-Graphically, Blood Bowl isn’t superb although the graphics are by no means lacking, they’re just not as highly polished as a high-end games.
+Graphically, Blood Bowl isn’t superb.
+Although the graphics are by no means lacking, they’re just not as highly polished as in high-end games.
 However, the sprites are detailed enough, and each with their own animations.
 Some of the different animations for the touchdown celebration are amusing and fit in well with the races.
-The pitches are littered with detail such as left over skulls, rats, broken helmet’s etc, which add further depth to the playing field.
+The pitches are littered with detail, such as left over skulls, rats, broken helmet’s etc., which add further depth to the playing field.

-You can reach the Blood Bowl video game official site here.
+(You can reach the Blood Bowl video game official site here.
 You can also get the game on Steam.)

 Jim Franklin is a freelance writer, living in Derby UK with his wife and his player 3.
 When time allows he likes nothing more than losing himself in a multi-hour gaming session.
 He likes most games and will play anything but prefers MMO's, and sandbox RPG's.